How to cut the cable cord and save money in 2018

 For a long time, I was eyeing a Roku because I loved the idea of having the largest app selection out there.
 I had also read about these groovy things called Roku private channels.

 I mean, secret channels?
 Are you kidding me?

 That sounds like some cool speakeasy located down a dark alley with no sign on the door.
 You need to know a secret knock to get in the door so you can sip on one of the best Manhattans in town.
 For God’s sake, they even make their own bitters from scratch!
 Who doesn’t want that?

 When it came time to buy a streaming device, I ended up buying an Amazon Fire TV instead.

 The reason was simple.
 And it was contrary to much of the expert advice that I read on some very well-respected review sites.
 I’m still pleased that I didn’t listen to the criticisms and focused on my own needs.
-I wanted the fastest device for streaming PlayStation Vue.
+At the time, I wanted the fastest device for streaming PlayStation Vue.
 In early 2016, nobody was talking about that, and it really pissed me off.
 I should actually be thanking those people.
 I might not be sitting here now talking to you if it wasn’t for them.